natustx/mcporter/docs/cli-generator.md

 # CLI Generator Plan

-Default behavior: generating `generated/<server>-cli.ts` if no output path is provided.
+Default behavior: generating `<server>.ts` in the working directory if no output path is provided.
 Bundling is opt-in via `--bundle` and produces a single JS file with shebang; otherwise we emit TypeScript targeting Node.js.

 ## Goal
 Create an `mcporter generate-cli` command that produces a standalone CLI for a single MCP server.
 The generated CLI should feel like a Unix tool: subcommands map to MCP tools, arguments translate to schema fields, and output can be piped/redirected easily.

 ## High-Level Requirements
 - **Input**: Identify the target server either by shorthand name or by providing an explicit MCP server definition.
-- **Output**: Emit a TypeScript file (ESM) targeting Node.js by default (`generated/<server>-cli.ts` unless `--output` overrides).
+- **Output**: Emit a TypeScript file (ESM) targeting Node.js by default (`<server>.ts` unless `--output` overrides).
 Bundling to a standalone JS file happens only when `--bundle` is passed.
-- **Runtime Selection**: Node.js by default; allow `--runtime bun` to emit Bun-friendly entry points if requested.
+- **Runtime Selection**: Prefer Bun when it is available (`bun --version` succeeds); otherwise fall back to Node.js.
+Callers can force either runtime via `--runtime bun|node`.
 - **Schema-Aware CLI**: Leverage `createServerProxy` to map positional/flag arguments to MCP tool schemas, including defaults and required validation.
 - **Unix-Friendly Output**: Provide `--output text|json|markdown|raw` flags so results can be piped; default to human-readable text.
 Include `--timeout` (default 30s) to cap call duration.
 - **Shell Completion (optional)**: Generate completion scripts for bash/zsh/fish if requested.